sinch/SinchCallingUIKit/README.md

 Worth mentioning is that this frameworks is using ActiveBackground connections so you must set the VoIP background mode and Audio background mode on your main app.

+You can download the tar from here [https://sinch.com/download/SinchCallingUIKit.tar.gz]() - we need to add here [https://github.com/sinch/SinchCallingUIKit]() or check it out and modify it on github.

 ## Did we manage
 In part, for making outbound PSTN calls there is only two lines of codes required.
 If you want to support DATA-DATA with background calling there is one more line of code.
 When you use the framework it will give your three screen pretty similar to iOS 8 look